nathangrinsztajn/nathangrinsztajn.github.io/content/home/experience.md

   location = "Paris, France"
   date_start = "2019-05-01"
   date_end = "2019-10-31"
-  description = """Research project on the analysis of news feeds to predict movements of different assets in the energy market"""
+  description = """Research project on the analysis of news feeds to predict movements of different assets in the energy market."""

 [[experience]]
   title = "Junior Index Structurer"